SuperOfficeDocs/superoffice-docs/docs/database/whats-new/changes-in-7/longer-fields.md

 We now use nvarchar(max) instead of text as our large-string datatype.
 This is more efficient and functionally much more compatible and capable datatype.

-This will not make the database bigger, unless the new space is actually used.
+This will not make the database bigger unless the new space is actually used.
 SQL Server has a mechanism to put long strings into out-of-record pages so the max record limit is waived.

 **We have extended just about all fields that needed or looked like they might need it.
 Further extensions are still possible between alpha and beta; after that – finito.**

-SQL Server has a little-publicised limitation: Index nodes cannot be more than 900 bytes (even in 2008) A unicode string consumes 2 bytes/char
+SQL Server has a little-publicized limitation: Index nodes cannot be more than 900 bytes (even in 2008) A unicode string consumes 2 bytes/char

 A multi-field index creates nodes from the sum of all fields